Seeking Truth, Building Community, and Promoting Justice

 The St. Cloud Unitarian Universalist Fellowship is a small religious community serving the central Minnesota area.
 We are a welcoming congregation and a member of the Unitarian Universalist Association which has more than one thousand congregations in the United States and Canada.

-Our denomination has a shared set of principles to guide us rather than a prescribed creed.
+Our denomination has a shared set of shared values and principles to guide us rather than a prescribed creed.
 Each individual has an opportunity to seek their own spiritual path.
 Our efforts and growth are encouraged through intellectual, aesthetic, supportive and spiritual programs and activities and through discussions among members and friends.

 If you are seeking an open and welcoming religious environment, please visit us and share in our fellowship.

-Sunday Services and Events
+Sunday Services & Events

-Join Zoom Meeting: Meeting ID: 946 2497 9280 Passcode: 891129
+Join Zoom Meeting for Sunday Services: Meeting ID: 946 2497 9280 Passcode: 891129

 https://zoom.us/j/94624979280?pwd=cGxaRDZrMnROdkhvcnhRVzhSTUoyQT09